 The park at Third and L Streets is a story of opportunity and collaboration.
 The site is adjacent to the Loree Grand, the first apartment building to open within the NoMa BID boundaries in 2010.
 Meanwhile, the large parcel adjacent to the Loree Grand (facing Second Street, NE) remained undeveloped from 2009 until 2014.
 The property owner allowed the NoMa BID to use the property for nearly 100 public events, such as July 4th neighborhood parties and NoMa Summer Screen film screenings.
 Neighborhood residents began to use the large open space as a de-facto dog park.
 When construction started on the site, the families and dog owners who had used the site on a regular basis needed another space.

 Previous Site Conditions

 Encompassing roughly 8,000 square feet (5,295 SF lot plus approximately 3,000 SF within the public right-of-way) at the southwestern corner of Third and L Streets NE, this park will help meet some of the neighborhood’s park needs.
 The park will include plantings and gathering spaces; a vertical play structure designed for children ages five and up; and a large space for dogs to run and play, complete with a dog agility ramp.

-The NoMa Parks Foundation selected Lee and Associates, a DC-based landscape architecture firm, as designer for the site, and will be continuing to engage the community in the design process throughout 2016 and 2017.
+The NoMa Parks Foundation selected Lee and Associates, a DC-based landscape architecture firm, as designer for the site, and continued to engage the community in the design process throughout 2016 and 2017.
 The NoMa Parks Foundation selected Blue Skye Construction, a DC-based general contractor, to build the park.